JonaLibonati/myPyClasses/directory/README.md

 ### copy(dir: Directory) - asynchronous
 Copies the file to an especific directory an returns the copied file object.
 The parameter is an Directory object.
-It is am asynchronous method, therefore it is "awaitable" and uses asyncio.
+It is an asynchronous method, therefore it is "awaitable" and uses asyncio.

 For further information about Directory class, please search the information in this Readme.
 ```